 Challenges and new solutions in logistics

-In the year 2016, a number of new, disruptive solutions have emerged in the field of logistics, which have challenged every participant on the market.
+In the recent years, a number of new, disruptive solutions have emerged in the field of logistics, which have challenged every participant on the market.
 What are these challenges and what strategies should you follow to solve them?

 In 2016 Amazon introduced Prime Air services which allows to deliver goods in only 30 minutes from ordering by using drones.
 Uber’s self-driving truck Otto made its first trip in Colorado delivering 50,000 cans of beer.
 In the same year, Skuchain, a Silicon Valley startup has created a transportation supply chain using blockchain technology.
 It can be seen that 2016 had several disruptive solutions which could change the rules in logistics and made the market to adopt new technologies.

 Based on PwC’s study, 50% of commercial transportation companies thinks that the lack of digital culture and training in the company would make any innovation attempt fail.
 38% of them found that unresolved questions around data security and data privacy in connection with the use of external data is a vast challenge in designing digital operations.
 Transportation companies have many reasons to avoid digitalization but they can assumed to be negligible in comparison with keeping up with their innovative competitors and the fast-changing and rising client needs.

 While innovation may seem like a necessary, inevitable, and involuntary step, it is doubtless a real and quick solution to the challenges of the logistics industry and thus can lead to a significant increase in profitability.